noodldocs/noodldocs.github.io/2.4/tutorials/tasklist-app.md

 # Task list App

-In this two part video serie we will build a simple task list app from scratch.
+In this two-part video serie we will build a simple task list app from scratch.
 We will be using Noodl's built-in UI controls for the UI, which will be using buttons, checkboxes and text input fields.
 In the second video we will show how to connect the frontend to a backend, using Noodl's Cloud Service features.

 By the end you will have a fully functional Task list web app that you can deploy and share.